The Shetland Times wrote about the oldest scam and fraud in the world.

 Why was the account being used as a conduit?
 Does this activity match the customer’s profile and behaviour?
 What is the payment for?
 Does it smell right?

-Also, the gentleman in question rang the Bank twice to ask if the cheque had cleared and he had been assured that it had.
-The Bank’s processes have failed and we can only hope that they do the right thing.
+He rang the Bank twice to ask if the cheque had cleared and he had been assured that it had.
+The Bank’s processes have failed.

 Scams and fraud are becoming increasingly sophisticated and consumers need to be on their guard at all times.
 This is the oldest scam and fraud in the world and scams do get recycled.